-2. Your Essentials Box
+Moving Essentials Box

-Of course, your plan will depend on how many people are in your home, the age of any children, and how much dedicated time you can spend on unpacking.
+Of course, your plan will depend on how many people are in your home, the age of any children and how much dedicated time you can spend on unpacking.
 Younger children may need help or have their rooms unpacked for them.

-- Place your large furniture first
+- Unload and situate your large furniture

 - Position and install appliances